css-raku/CSS-Grammar-raku/README.md

 perl6-CSS-Grammar
 =================

-CSS::Grammar is an experimental set of Perl 6 grammars for the W3C CSS family of standards.
+CSS::Grammar is under construction as an experimental set of Perl 6 grammars for the W3C CSS family of standards.

 It aims to implement a reasonable portion of the grammars and common extension modules, with an emphasis on: